cmeaclem/Hopportunity/README.md

 ## Background

 I chose React Native over Flutter for this project due to its flexibility in development and ease of testing on iOS devices.
-With React Native, I can leverage Expo Go, which simplifies testing on physical iPhones without the need for building and deploying an entire iOS build each time.
+With React Native, I can leverage Expo Go, which simplifies testing on devices without the need for building and deploying an entire build each time.
 Additionally, I only have Android devices in my household, which makes it more convenient to test using React Native's robust Android tooling.
-React Native also provides me with an opportunity to learn React, which is a valuable framework for both mobile and web development.
+React Native also provides me with an opportunity to learn more about React, which is a valuable framework for both mobile and web development.

 More about the algorithm used to detect jumps can be found [here](./algorithm.md)